Suggested links

 The exterior of an Army barracks

 The U.S. Army heavily relied on asbestos-containing products due to their durability and fire-resistant properties.
-In particular, U.S. Army bases were built with many asbestos-containing products.
-Army vehicles like trucks and jeeps used asbestos as well.

-The Army had been consistently using asbestos for roughly 50 years before the risks became well-known in the 1980s.
 Thankfully, the U.S. Department of Veterans Affairs (VA) now offers medical aid and financial payouts to help veterans with mesothelioma.

-The Mesothelioma Hope team, consisting of U.S. veterans, Patient Advocates, and VA-accredited claims agents can help you pursue VA benefits and other claims.
-Download your Free Veterans Compensation Guide to learn how to get help for Army asbestos exposure.
+The Mesothelioma Hope team, consisting of U.S. veterans, Patient Advocates, and VA-accredited claims agents can help you access or increase your VA benefit payouts and file other claims.

 Free Downloadable GuideVeterans Compensation Guide